python-websockets/websockets/README.rst

 * If you're looking for a mixed HTTP / WebSocket library: ``websockets`` aims at being an excellent implementation of :rfc:`6455`: The WebSocket Protocol and :rfc:`7692`: Compression Extensions for WebSocket.
-Its support for HTTP is minimal — just enough for a HTTP health check.
+Its support for HTTP is minimal — just enough for an HTTP health check.

   If you want to do both in the same server, look at HTTP frameworks that build on top of ``websockets`` to support WebSocket connections, like